For professors, instructors, and trainers

 What Is a Question Bank Generator?

 PDFQuiz's AI question bank generator automates the hardest part: creating the questions themselves.
-Upload one PDF or several, and the AI reads your source material the way a seasoned instructional designer would — identifying the core concepts, key facts, procedural steps, and cause-and-effect relationships that are most worth assessing.
-It then generates questions across multiple formats and cognitive levels, giving you a rich, balanced pool ready to organize, tag, and deploy.
+Upload one PDF or several, and the AI reads your source material the way a seasoned instructional designer would, identifying the core concepts, key facts, procedural steps, and cause-and-effect relationships that are most worth assessing.
+It then writes questions across the seven available formats at the difficulty level you picked.
+Worth knowing before you plan a workflow: PDFQuiz has no tagging, folders or saved collections.
+You keep a bank organized by generating one set per chapter or per topic and exporting each set as you go.

 How the AI Question Bank Generator Works